HAYAH

 Investment Risk Notice: All investments carry varying degrees of risk.
 While fixed deposits and savings accounts offer capital protection, market-linked investments such as stocks, ETFs, REITs, and gold can fluctuate in value, and you may receive back less than you invested.
 Past performance is not indicative of future results.
 Insurance-based savings plans are long-term commitments with early surrender charges.

 For insurance products, please review the policy terms and conditions.
-Insurance is regulated by the UAE Insurance Authority.
+Insurance is regulated by the Central Bank of the UAE (CBUAE).

 Are my savings taxed in the UAE?

-No, the UAE does not impose personal income tax or capital gains tax on individual investors.
-This means any returns you earn from savings accounts, stocks, bonds, REITs, or other investments are generally tax-free for residents.
-However, if you're a citizen of another country (especially the US), you may still have tax obligations in your home country, so it's worth checking with a tax advisor about your specific situation.
+No. The UAE does not impose personal income tax or capital gains tax on individual investors.
+Returns from savings accounts, stocks, bonds, REITs, or other investments are generally tax-free for residents.
+However, if you hold citizenship in another country (especially the US), you may still have tax obligations in your home country.
+Check with a tax advisor about your specific situation.

-What's the safest savings option if I can't afford to lose any money?
+What is the safest savings option if I cannot afford to lose any money?

-Fixed deposits, high-yield savings accounts, and Certificates of Deposit (CDs) are your safest bets.
-These options protect your principal amount and offer guaranteed returns, though the interest rates are typically modest.
+Fixed deposits, high-yield savings accounts, and Certificates of Deposit (CDs) protect your principal and offer guaranteed returns.
+As of early 2026, the best rates reach approximately 4.75% p.a.
+(HSBC UAE, 36-month term).
+These products are regulated by the CBUAE.

 Can I withdraw my money anytime, or will it be locked in?

 This varies by plan.
 High-yield savings accounts and some National Bonds options allow withdrawals with minimal or no penalties.
-Fixed deposits and CDs typically lock your money for a set period, and early withdrawal usually means losing some interest.
+Fixed deposits and CDs lock your money for a set period, and early withdrawal typically means losing some or all earned interest.
+Insurance-based plans like HAYAH Smart Saver have the longest lock-in periods but offer the dual benefit of savings plus life cover.

 Should I put all my savings in one plan or spread them across different options?

-How much should I be saving each month from my salary?
+How much should I save each month from my salary?

-A common rule of thumb is the 50/30/20 approach: 50% of your income for necessities, 30% for lifestyle and discretionary spending, and 20% for savings and investments.
-However, in the UAE where housing costs can be high, you might need to adjust this.
-At minimum, try to save 10-15% of your monthly income.
+A common guideline is the 50/30/20 approach: 50% for necessities, 30% for lifestyle spending, and 20% for savings and investments.
+In the UAE where housing costs can be high, you may need to adjust.
+At minimum, aim for 10-15% of your monthly income.
+HAYAH Smart Saver starts at USD 250/month, which gives many UAE residents a structured starting point.

 What is the best fixed deposit rate in the UAE in 2026?